jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/integrity/slsa.md

 and not reused from a prior build.
 For example: [Container Image](https://gitlab.com/fluidattacks/universe/-/blob/aa44f91956d7aef7847a12cd971c14de9d0c8058/.gitlab-ci.yml#L39).

+Additionally,
+the [Nix package manager][nix] provides an ephemeral environment to each of the derivations.

 ### Isolated

 <!-- TODO: Caches if used need to be content-addressed to be L3 or L4 -->